tardate/LittleArduinoProjects/FritzingParts/README.md

 ## New Parts

-These are new parts I've created because I wasnt able to find an existing alternative:
+These are new parts I've created because I wasn't able to find an existing alternative:

 * 28BYJ-48 Stepper Motor - available in the [X113647Stepper](https://github.com/tardate/X113647Stepper) repo
 * [74LS75 Quad Latch](./74LS75)